tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ImportError: libcudart.so.7.0: cannot open shared object file: No such file or directory
 ```

-Make sure you followed the GPU installation [instructions](#optional-install-cuda-gpus-on-linux).
+Make sure you followed the GPU installation
-If you built from source, and you left the Cuda or cuDNN version empty, try specifying them
+[instructions](#optional-install-cuda-gpus-on-linux).
+If you built from source,
-explicitly.
+and you left the Cuda or cuDNN version empty, try specifying them explicitly.

 ### Protobuf library related issues

 TensorFlow pip package depends on protobuf pip package version
 3.0.0b2.
 Protobuf's pip package downloaded from [PyPI](https://pypi.python.org)
 (when running `pip install protobuf`) is a Python only library, that has
-Python implementations of proto serialization/deserialization which can be 10x-50x
+Python implementations of proto serialization/deserialization which can be
-slower than the C++ implementation.
-Protobuf also supports a binary extension
+10x-50x slower than the C++ implementation.
+Protobuf also supports a binary
-for the Python package that contains fast C++ based proto parsing.
-This
+extension for the Python package that contains fast C++ based proto parsing.
-extension is not available in the standard Python only PIP package.
+This extension is not available in the standard Python only PIP package.
 We have
 created a custom binary pip package for protobuf that contains the binary
 extension.
 Follow these instructions to install the custom binary protobuf pip
-package :
+package:

 ```bash
 # Ubuntu/Linux 64-bit: